Vector bundles of non-negative curvature over cohomogeneity one manifolds: Manifolds of cohomogeneity at most one and non-negative curvature

-\begin{proof}[Proof of \Cref{hop:non-negative-metrics}] Part~(1) is well known, we recall here the details.
-A closed manifold on which a compact Lie group $G$ acts transitively can be written as the quotient space $G/H$, where $H<G$ denotes the principal isotropy group and acts by right multiplication.
-Any $G$-vector bundle over $G/H$ can be written as the quotient $G\times_H V:=(G\times V)/H$, where $V$ is a representation of $H$ and $H$ acts diagonally on the product $G\times V$.
-The $G$-action on $G\times_H V:=(G\times V)/H$ is simply $g[g',v]=[gg',v]$.
-Take a non-negatively curved left invariant and $H$-invariant metric on $G$ (e.g.\ a bi-invariant metric) and an $H$-invariant flat metric on the vector space underlying to $V$.
-The obvious product metric on $G\times V$ is of non-negative curvature and invariant under the action of $H$, thus it induces a metric on the quotient $G\times_H V$ which is $G$-invariant by construction and of non-negative curvature by the Gray--O'Neill formula for Riemannian submersions.
+Part~(1) is well known, we recall here the details.
+A closed homogeneous $G$-space can be written as $G/H$ with $G$ compact.
+Any $G$-vector bundle over $G/H$ is isomorphic to the quotient $G\times_H V:=(G\times V)/H$, where $V$ is a representation of $H$ and $H$ acts diagonally on $G\times V$, see \cite[p.~130]{Segal:Equivariant}.
+Take the product of a bi-invariant metric on $G$ and an $H$-invariant flat metric on the vector space underlying to $V$.
+This a non-negatively curved metric on $G\times V$ which is invariant under the action of $H$.
+Thus it induces a metric on the quotient $G\times_H V$ which is $G$-invariant by construction and of non-negative curvature by the Gray--O'Neill formula for Riemannian submersions \cite{Gr67,On66}.

-Let us consider now a cohomogeneity one manifold $M$ with orbit space an interval whose non-principal orbits have codimension $\leq 2$.
-Let $E$ be a $G$-vector bundle over $M$, and denote its rank by $m$.
+Let now $M$ be a cohmogeneity one manifold as in the statement.
+Let $E$ be a $G$-vector bundle, and denote its rank by $m$.
 Endow $E\to M$ with an \emph{orthogonal} $G$-vector bundle structure (see \Cref{LEM:exisntece_of_orthogonal_Gbundle_structure}), thus the structure group of $E$ can be reduced from $GL(m)$ to $O(m)$.
 The associated principal $O(m)$-bundle $P\to M$ inherits a compatible $G$-action; more precisely, $P$ has a right free $O(m)$-action and a left $G$-action and these actions commute \cite[p.
 257]{Lashof:equivariant}.

 Thus $P$ has an action of $O(m)\times G$, and the orbit space $P/\left(O(m)\times G\right)$ is by construction equivalent to $M/G = [-1,1]$, i.e.\ it is of cohomogeneity one.
 Since $O(m)$ acts freely on $P$ it follows that the diagram of the cohomogeneity one action equals \((O(m)\times G,H,K_-,K_+)\).
-In particular, the non-principal orbits in $P$ have the same codimension as those in $M$, thus $P$ carries an $O(m)\times G$-invariant metric $g_P$ of non-negative curvature by \Cref{THM:GroveZiller_cohomo1}.
+In particular, the non-principal orbits in $P$ have the same codimension as those in $M$, thus $P$ carries an $O(m)\times G$-invariant metric $g_P$ of non-negative curvature by the existence result of Grove and Ziller \cite[Theorem~E and Remark 2.8]{GroveZiller:Milnor}.